BSL

 5. Watching YouTube

 With several videos to learn from, YouTube videos have made life easier in recent years.
 You can easily take advantage of such an opportunity and improve your BSL abilities.
-However, you can only find basic BSL words and sentences on YouTube, that will help you learn a few BSL words and phrases, but that won’t take you far.
+However, you can only find basic BSL words and sentences on YouTube, which will help you learn a few BSL words and phrases, but that won’t take you far.
 It is rare for YouTube videos to provide the learners with the comprehensive information.
-We will discuss about them a bit later.
+We will discuss them a bit later.

 6. Deaf Society

 One of the best ways to enrich your BSL abilities is to get involved with deaf people.
 By joining a deaf community, you will be able to understand and be familiar with the deaf culture.
-In other words, when you’re around Deaf people you will learn to respect their traditions; you can easily master sign language by observing and asking questions.
+In other words, when you’re around Deaf people, you will learn to respect their traditions; you can easily master sign language by observing and asking questions.
 All you have to do is watch and learn.

 How Long Does It Take to Learn BSL?